liamos7/cms-autoencoders/README.md

-# Thesis Project Structure
+# Real-Time Autoencoder Anomaly Detection Methods at the Large Hadron Collider

-This is an anomaly detection project for particle physics, focused on training a Normalized Autoencoder (NAE) for Beyond-Standard-Model (BSM) physics detection at the LHC/CMS CICADA L1 trigger system.
+This is an anomaly detection senior thesis for particle physics, focused on training a Normalized Autoencoder (NAE) for Beyond-Standard-Model (BSM) physics detection at the LHC/CMS CICADA L1 trigger system.